Skip to main content

 • Custodial care

-For these services, you may need to explore other options like private pay, Medicaid, or long-term care insurance.
+For these, you may need other ways to pay.
+You could use private pay, Medicaid, or long-term care insurance.

 Home Health vs. Other Care Options